Michael J. Gallagher, 1898-1968

 Laila Biali Wittman

-Maternal cousin by marriage, Laili Biali is an award winning, internationally know singer-songwriter and jazz pianist.
+Maternal cousin by marriage, Laili Biali is an award winning, internationally-known singer-songwriter and jazz pianist.
 Laila is currently based in Toronto where she lives with her husband Ben Wittman and their son Josh.
 She hosts Saturday Night Jazz, a radio program for the Canadian Broadcasting Corporation.

 Paternal cousin, Tom Leech is the director of the Letter Press Shop at the Palace of the Governors Museum in Santa Fe New Mexico.
 He is an award winning artist and paper-maker and is married to the ceramicist, Kathleen Kolthes.

 Husband, David Wilson is a post-production sound mixer with credits for television and film going back 30 years.
 He has mixed many long-running television series, commercial and independent films in New York City and in Glasgow, Scotland.